By Janice Jones | Last updated 11-22-2021

 It is the tendency to cause humans to go into a cuteness overload, which we have not been able to find a cure for as of now.

 There is a downside.
 When people fall head over heels in love with fluffiness, their sweet fluffy small breed dog begins to feel they just might own the world.

-Without socialization and training, some of these dogs are destined to becoming victims of Small Dog Syndrome.
 Of course, this is not a genetic problem, but a people problem, so if you decide that one of these fluffy small breed dogs will be your next best friend, be sure to include time in your schedule for a little training and socialization.